Alesis Surge Mesh vs. Nitro Mesh – What’s the Difference?

 Is The Alesis Nitro Mesh Kit Worth it?

-The Alesis Nitro Mesh Kit is one of the best value for money e-drum kits.
-They are great for beginners and drummers that need to practice quietly.
+The Alesis Nitro Mesh Kit is one of the best value-for-money e-drum kits.
+They are great for beginners and drummers who need to practice quietly.
 Packed with many sounds and kits, they make it hard to get bored while drumming.

 The short answer is: yes.
 The Alesis Surge Mesh kit has all the features that most drummers need for practicing at home.
 The tunable mesh heads and different sounds and kits are well worth the price.